nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example :

 Let's say you wish to list your revenues to view all the earnings that you currently have.<br>
-You can follow the steps below to list your all your revenue entries.
+You can follow the steps below to list all your revenue entries.

 Steps :
 1. Type `listrev` in the _Command Box_.